risq/transceiver/README.md

 Defines a new request handler for the channel.
 If a handler is already defined for the given request name, it will be overwritten.

+If request handler does not return a Promise, it will be automatically wrapped into a Promise (only if a global Promise constructor is defined).

 ```js
 transceiver.channel('users')